 Appeal Process of Financial Aid Suspension

 Students who fail to maintain satisfactory academic progress will be notified via certified mail and may appeal the suspension of their financial aid eligibility.
-The student must request a Financial Aid Appeal Form from the Financial Aid Office.
+Students must request a Financial Aid Appeal Form from the Financial Aid Office.
 All appeals must include an unofficial copy of the student's most recent academic transcript.
 Students must submit an appeal by the date listed on the suspension letter.
 Appeals will be dealt with on a case-by-case basis by the Financial Aid Appeals Committee.
 All students filing an appeal will be notified in writing of the committee's decision.

 Reinstatement of Eligibility

 A student whose appeal is denied or who chooses not to appeal can reestablish eligibility by enrolling at his or her own expense and successfully completing twelve credits with a 2.00 GPA or higher.
 The student should then provide an academic transcript to the Financial Aid Office and a written request for reinstatement of aid eligibility.